Coleman Yoakum, director of Micah 6 Community, reflects on the challenges and opportunities of inner-city ministry.

 “Our congregation is about 45 people who are all struggling with addiction in some way,” said Yoakum, who never did drugs despite flirting with the idea.
 “We’ve also recently launched a second service that doesn’t allow children to come in order to be a place that the sex offender community is allowed to attend.”

-This story appears in the November 2017 edition of The Christian Chronicle.
+First published online, this story appears in the November 2017 print edition of The Christian Chronicle.